skenan/block-viewer/README.md

 # block-viewer

-This program is used to reach webbtc.com to retrieve the binary of block, decode the header and first 5 transactions and display them to the terminal
+This program is used to reach webbtc.com to retrieve the binary of block, decode the header and first 5 transactions, then display them to the terminal

 ## Setup